-5.5 The Newholme Hospital site comprises an attractive Grade II listed building and other associated buildings of varying architectural quality and interest, located within the Bakewell Conservation Area.
-The hospital was originally Bakewell Union Workhouse built in 1841, but was later converted into a hospital and run by the NHS since 1948.
+5.5 Newholme Hospital was originally Bakewell Union Workhouse built in 1841.
+It was later converted into a hospital and since 1948 has been part of the NHS.
+The site comprises an attractive Grade II listed building and other associated buildings of varying architectural quality and interest, located within the Bakewell Conservation Area.
 It is set back from Baslow Road with an attractive frontage and stone wall.
-There are a number of trees on site which are all protected due to the hospital's location within the Conservation Area.
+There are a number of mature trees on site which are protected due to the hospital's location within the Conservation Area.